EFFECTIVE: 1st January 2023

 Specifically, depending on how you use the Services, the following third parties collect data on our behalf or receive your personal data in order to assist us in providing our Services:

-- Google Analytics to perform analytics on the Sites (see how to opt-out here);
+- Google Analytics to perform analytics on the Sites;

-- Odoo, an eCommerce platform where you can purchase our Products
+- Shopify or Odoo, the ecommerce platforms where you can purchase our Products

-- PayPal, a subscription and payment service provider;
+- Stripe, Ingenico or PayPal, the subscription and payment service providers;

 To provide the Services and other various services to you, we may use the efforts of our parent company, and any subsidiaries, joint ventures, or other companies, existing or formed in the future, under a common control (collectively, “Affiliates”).
 We may share some or all of your Personal Information with our Affiliates in which case we will require our Affiliates to comply with this Privacy Notice.